Srpska: The Struggle for Freedom: Release

-On October 9, 2022, five days before the scheduled Western European tour of Srpska: The Struggle for Freedom was scheduled to start in Lucerne, Switzerland, the Canadian Institute for the Research of Genocide (IGK) launched a petition to ban screenings of the film, saying it “revises the painful history of Bosnia” and that the film “denies the Bosnian genocide and the laws and verdicts of international courts and the United Nations”.
+On October 9, 2022, five days before the scheduled Western European tour of Srpska: The Struggle for Freedom was scheduled to start in Lucerne, Switzerland, the Canadian Institute for the Research of Genocide (IGK) launched a petition to ban screenings of the film, saying it "revises the painful history of Bosnia" and that the film "denies the Bosnian genocide and the laws and verdicts of international courts and the United Nations".

-On October 11, the Mothers of the Srebrenica condemned the film, saying it "denies genocide" and denies "aggression against the state of Bosnia and Herzegovina".
+On October 11, the Mothers of Srebrenica condemned the film, saying it "denies genocide" and denies "aggression against the state of Bosnia and Herzegovina".
 They were particularly offended that some scenes had been filmed at the Srebrenica Memorial Centre.

-The production company responded by saying that the campaign against the film started before the film had been released, meaning that the claims made about the film were not the result of analysis of the film’s content, but rather a part of an anti-Serbian agenda.
+The production company responded by saying that the campaign against the film started before the film had been released, meaning that the claims made about the film were not the result of analysis of the film's content, but rather a part of an anti-Serbian agenda.
 Nevertheless, several screenings in Europe were postponed or moved to other locations due to, what Malagurski said were "security concerns", as "threats included a man vowing to blow up every cinema that dares screen the film".

 On October 15, Tages-Anzeiger journalist Anielle Peterhans wrote that "Malagurski does not conceal the genocide of Srebrenica.
 In the film he clearly calls it the worst mass murder of mankind since World War II".
-Aleksandra Hiltmann, of the same paper was critical of the film, calling Malagurski a "propagandist" and the film "problematic", adding that "the film presents events, facts and interpretations of the Bosnian war of the 1990s in an extremely selective manner" Swiss People's Party politician Christoph Mörgeli accused Tages-Anzeiger of helping Bosnian and Albanian organizations to cancel the documentary, noting that the newspaper neglected to ask the activists if they "had seen the film at all".
+Aleksandra Hiltmann, of the same paper was critical of the film, calling Malagurski a "propagandist" and the film "problematic", adding that "the film presents events, facts and interpretations of the Bosnian War of the 1990s in an extremely selective manner" Swiss People's Party politician Christoph Mörgeli accused Tages-Anzeiger of helping Bosnian and Albanian organizations to cancel the documentary, noting that the newspaper neglected to ask the activists if they "had seen the film at all".

-The “Lemkin Institute for Genocide Prevention” also condemned the film for "genocide denial and an outrageous misrepresentation of documented historical facts".
-The film's production company noted that "in the film, we denounce all war crimes that took place in the Bosnian war of the 1990s, with our team filming at the Srebrenica Memorial, condemning what happened there as "the largest single act of mass-killing in the Yugoslav Wars, and the worst in Europe since World War II" and adding that the Hague Tribunal, in its verdict" declared that "what happened in Srebrenica constituted genocide", without negating this."
+The Lemkin Institute for Genocide Prevention also condemned the film for "genocide denial and an outrageous misrepresentation of documented historical facts".
+The film's production company noted that "in the film, we denounce all war crimes that took place in the Bosnian War of the 1990s, with our team filming at the Srebrenica Memorial, condemning what happened there as "the largest single act of mass-killing in the Yugoslav Wars, and the worst in Europe since World War II" and adding that the Hague Tribunal, in its verdict" declared that "what happened in Srebrenica constituted genocide", without negating this."